111xpantia: Background and recording

 On July 25, 2024, the band released their eighth studio album, Pero No Te Enamores, which saw them experimenting with a variety of urban genres, including regional Mexican and electronic dance music, as well as house and Jersey club.
 While the album received polarizing reactions from fans, it debuted at number 23 on the US Billboard 200 and number two on the US Top Latin Albums charts.

-On November 2024, the band revealed to Rolling Stone en Español that they were recording new material, with lead singer Jesús Ortíz Paz stating that "Until December we have pure surprises".
+In November 2024, the band revealed to Rolling Stone en Español that they were recording new material, with lead singer Jesús Ortíz Paz stating that "Until December we have pure surprises".
 On December 19, 2024, the band released a collaborative EP with fellow band Grupo Frontera, titled Mala Mía.
 The EP contained its lead song "Me Jalo", which became a hit through virality on TikTok, peaking atop US Latin music airplay charts and the US Hot Regional Mexican Songs chart.
 On March 25, 2025, Fuerza Regida announced their ninth studio album, 111xpantia.

 Revealing its recording process, Ortíz Paz said that around 40 songs were recorded for album but had instead narrowed it down to 12 songs, making sure that each one was a "focus track"; the tracks were recorded in their hometown, San Bernardino, California.
 Some of the album's tracks were written in Paris, with tololoche player Moises López producing them in San Bernardino.

 Concept and style

 111xpantia is a regional Mexican album, said to "capture[...] the group's hustle, evolution, and deep connection to their roots".
 Additionally, the standard version does not include any features.
 For the first time, the group incorporated the usage of a banjo and synthesizers within the album, with lyrics revolving less around cartel culture and more around hip hop-established lyrical themes, such as partying and love.
 "Por Esos Ojos", the album's lead single, is a love ballad.
-One of the songs, "Marlboro Rojo", features a musical style similar to the group's debut studio album Del Barrio Hasta Aquí, including the usage of a tuba, carchetas and guitars.
+One of the songs, "Marlboro Rojo", features a musical style similar to the group's debut studio album, Del Barrio Hasta Aquí, including the usage of a tuba, carchetas and guitars.

 The album's title, 111xpantia, consists of two combined parts; the angel number "111" and the Nahuatl-language word for "manifestation", "ixpantia".
 It is also linked to the album's artwork, which was revealed on March 25, 2025; co-designed by Colm Dillane, it simply features a red-colored eye, which has been stated as "a symbol deeply tied to the album's themes".
 Ortíz Paz explained that it "means the same thing — ixpantia, 111, manifest — to make your dreams come true".